- Veteran Student Services

 - Minor educational plan (if applicable)

-- Veterans Request for Certification form - All students seeking GI Bill education benefits for study at Cal State East Bay must complete a Veteran Request for Certification form online each term.
+- All students seeking GI Bill® education benefits for study at Cal State East Bay must certify enrollment in your MyCSUEB account each term.

-- Vocational Rehabilitation students must have their counselor submit the VA 28-1905 form each semester.
+- Veteran Readiness & Employment students must have their counselor submit the VA 28-1905 form each semester.

 Note: Approval for benefits under the Cal Vet Fee Waiver program shall be granted on an Academic Year (AY) basis.
 There shall be no partial year grants of benefits.
 Applicants must re-apply each year to maintain entitlement.
 Approvals may be granted only for the current Academic Year, or the immediate upcoming Academic Year.
 The CalVet College Fee Waiver is applicable to Fall and Spring semesters and does not apply to Extension/Self-Support enrollment.